100 years later, residents call for memorial to D.C.'s Knickerbocker Theatre disaster

 “The land we are standing on is sacred, consecrated 100 years ago by the deaths of the 98 who died on this site,” said Nancy Shia, a leader of the group Neighbors for the Knickerbocker Memorial.

-Mary Fleming Kowalski traveled from Havertown, Pa., to honor her great-grandfather, Thomas Fleming, 71; her great-uncle, John Paton Fleming, 32; and her great-aunt, Mary Lee Fleming, 29.
+Mary Lee Fleming Kowalski traveled from Havertown, Pa., to honor her great-grandfather, Thomas Fleming, 71; her great-uncle, John Paton Fleming, 32; and her great-aunt, Mary Lee Fleming, 29.
 She recalled hearing how her grandfather had taken the train from Pittsburgh to identify the bodies of his siblings and father, whose gold watch he found in the snow.
 From then on, she said, the family knew not to ask him about it.

 “This was a tremendous loss of life,” Kowalski said after the gathering.
 “I think so many people don’t know about it.
 A hundred years is a long time — several generations.
 But I think it’s important to remember the lives lost that day and the survivors.”

 Organizers brought a 13-foot wooden sculpture of a violin with a list of the 98 names as a temporary memorial.
 Artist Cesar Maxit said it symbolized the violin played by Joseph Wade Beal, a 26-year-old musician and newlywed who died in the theater’s orchestra.
-Beal had been able to accompany the silent comedy “Get-Rich-Quick Wallingford” that night because, unlike most of the orchestra, he lived nearby and was able to trudge to the theater in the historic snowfall.
+Beal was one of the relatively few musicians who had been able to accompany the silent comedy “Get-Rich-Quick Wallingford” that night because, unlike most of the orchestra, he lived nearby and was able to trudge to the theater in the historic snowfall.had been able to accompany the silent comedy “Get-Rich-Quick Wallingford” that night because, unlike most of the orchestra, he lived nearby and was able to trudge to the theater in the historic snowfall.

 “That was such a touching story,” Maxit said, “that he showed up.”